itradeicu/itradeicu/indicator/momentum/KDJ.md

 # 📘 Full Analysis of the KDJ Indicator: From Principles and Calculations to Quantitative Practice

-## This article is produced by [https://www.itrade.icu](https://www.itrade.icu) Quantitative Trading Lab.
-Please visit [https://www.itrade.icu](https://www.itrade.icu) for more benefits.
+> is article was produced by the Quantitative Trading Lab at [https://www.itrade.icu](https://www.itrade.icu).
+Visit for more benefits.

 ## I. ✅ Basic Concepts